Samʾal: Assyrian expansion

-There is an alternative opinion which states that Ya'udi and Samal were originally separate royal houses and Samal, the younger of the two, fought against the Assyrians at Alimus in 859 BC, in 858 BC when Shalmanser III crossed the Euphrates for the first time, and again in 853 BC at the Battle of Qarqar.
-The Kingdom of Samal was founded by Hayyanu and his successor was Ahabbu of Siri'laya (Zincirli) in 854 BC.
-Whereas Gabar, the founder of Ya'udi, and his successors became a member of the Assyrian satellites.
-This makes clear why Shalmaneser III lists Ya'udi (Bit-Gabbari) but not Samal as a satellite state.
+There is an alternative opinion which states that Ya'udi and Sam'al were originally separate royal houses.
+Indeed, the List of Neo-Hittite kings attests Y'adiya/Ya'udi and Sam'al as two separate royal houses, Ya'udi being the older of the two.

+Gabar, the founder of Ya'udi, and his successors became a member of the Assyrian satellites.

+The Kingdom of Sam'al was founded by Hayyanu and his successor was Ahabbu of Siri'laya (Zincirli) in 854 BC.

+This makes clear why Shalmaneser III lists Ya'udi (Bit-Gabbari) but not Sam'al as a satellite state.
 The Kingdom of Ya'udi wanted to open a corridor between Assyria and Denyen.
 It was prevented by the unified Syrian forces.
 This unity had been dissolved in 825 BC.

-After the death of Shalmanezer III Denyen couldn't occupy it but the Samalians could.
-Samal annexed Ya'udi and moved into the palace of Kilamuva.
+After the death of Shalmanezer III Denyen couldn't occupy Ya'udi but the Samalians could.
+Sam'al annexed Ya'udi and moved into the palace of Kilamuva.

+Sam’al’s friendly relationship with the Assyrian Empire probably started during Shalmaneser’s reign and continued into the early years of Šamši-Adad V (824-811 BC).
+This brought prosperity to the kingdom by providing access to the huge volume of the imperial trade.
+Big construction projects are also dated to this period.

 At the end, in 717 BC, Assyria occupied the country under the rule of Sargon II.

 Archaeology

-The site was excavated in 1888, 1890, 1891, 1894 and 1902 during expeditions led by Felix von Luschan and Robert Koldewey.
-Each of the expeditions was supported by the German Orient Committee, except for the fourth (1894), which was financed with monies from the Rudolf-Virchow-Stiftung and private donors.
-There were five excavation reports: